gvwilson/sdxjs/data-table/index.md

 we provide a list of the keys that identify the columns we want to keep.
-We expect filtering to be relatively fast, since it is recycling rows, while selecting should be relatively slow, since we have to construct a new set of arrays
+We expect filtering to be relatively fast, since it is recycling rows, while selecting should be relatively slow because we have to construct a new set of arrays (<f key="data-table-row-ops"></f>).
-(<f key="data-table-row-ops"></f>).

 <%- include('/inc/keep.html', {file: 'table-performance.js', key: 'operate-rows'}) %>